 The title track to Hill's Grammy-winning 1999 album, "Breathe" was a smash on both country and adult contemporary radio.
 The sultry track, which features Dolly Parton on backing vocals, catapulted Hill into a crossover superstar.

 Hill's first appearance on the country charts came in the form of an anthem for rule-breakers and dreamers.
 "Wild One" went to No. 1 and kickstarted Hill's now-legendary career.

-Written by Beth Nielsen Chapman, Robin Lerner and Annie Roboff, "This Kiss" was released in 1998 as the first single from Hill's album Faith.
+"This Kiss" was written by Beth Nielsen Chapman, Robin Lerner and Annie Roboff.
+Released in 1998, it was the first single from Hill's album Faith.
 The infectious melody and the lyrical genius of comparing a great kiss to "centrifugal motion" make "This Kiss" Hill's most lovable signature song.